mantalabs/validator-elector/README.md

 ## Usage

 Add a validator-elector container to run as a sidecar to each `Pod` running a Celo validator container.
-The validator-elector containers race to acquire a lock.
+If the the Celo validator's current block is recent, the validator-elector sidecar will race to acquire a lock.
 The validator-elector container that successfully acquires the lock makes an JSONRPC request to the Celo validator to start validation.

 The validator-elector periodically renews the lock.
 If the validator-elector fails to renew the lock (e.g., `Node` crash) within